 Decriminalizing Mental Illness: A Cambridge University book on history, treatment and justice diversion, published December 2020.

-Washington Post article comparing the likelihood of police shootings for people living with mental illness in mid-size towns versus those in large cities.
+This article compares the likelihood of police shootings for people living with mental illness in mid-size towns versus those in large cities.
 Please note this article contains some graphic content.

 Treat or Repeat: A State Survey of Serious Mental Illness, Major Crimes and Community Treatment